osteele/tonic.ts/README.md

 * `Chord<PitchLike>` is a set of intervals from a root.
 A chord has a name, a set of intervals, a set pitches (or pitch classes), and an inversion.
 For example, "E Major" and "C Minor" name chords.
-* `ChordPattern` is an equivalence class of Chords, modded out by their tonics.
+* `ChordClass` is an equivalence class of Chords, modded out by their tonics.
   For example, "Major" and "Minor" are chord patterns.
 * `Scale` is a named sequence of intervals from an (unspecified) tonic.
 For example, "Diatonic Major" names a scale.